yehuda-lev/pyrogram/docs/source/start/examples/callback_queries.rst

 ================

 This example shows how to handle callback queries, i.e.: queries coming from inline button presses.
-It uses the @on_callback_query decorator to register a CallbackQueryHandler.
+It uses the :meth:`~pyrogram.Client.on_callback_query` decorator to register a :obj:`~pyrogram.handlers.CallbackQueryHandler`.

+.. include:: /_includes/usable-by/bots.rst

 .. code-block:: python